VapeJordan/rss/README.md

 FORGE Geothermal DAS dataset, provide by the [Geothermal Data Repository](https://gdr.openei.org/submissions/1185) and used under a CC-BY 4.0 license.

-"DAS" is a recording of seismicity made with fibre optic cable which is permanently cemented in monitoring well 78-32, which is a vertical well, 3274.78 feet deep.
+"DAS" is a recording of seismicity, which in this case is made with fibre optic cable which is permanently cemented in a FORGE monitoring well 78-32, which is a vertical well, 3274.78 feet deep.
+Having sensors located "downhole" means that the system is expected to be highly sensitive to microseismicity resulting from the enhanced geothermal stimulation.

 This DAS data consists of 71,880 (segy) DAS recordings.
 Of these large data, 111 recordings the location of which has been kindly provided by [ariellellouch](https://github.com/ariellellouch/FORGE/blob/master/DAS_Microseis_Catalog).